Atopic Dermatitis and Eczema Treatment

 Emollients (use as much and often as possible & ointment better than cream)

 These skin moisturising creams and ointments, the mainstay of eczema treatment, are completely safe and should be applied liberally at least three or more times per day to hydrate and protect the skin.
 Some people may find that a few of these preparations irritate their skin; if this occurs another product should be tried.
 Different emollients include Emulsifying Ointment (HEB), White Soft Paraffin, 50:50, Aqueous cream (UEA), Doublebase, Diprobase or Lipobase with Cetomacrogol, Epaderm, and Oilatum cream.
+Choice of emollient is a personal preference, and should be the one that least irritates the skin.
 Sometimes coal tar is applied to treat thickened skin.
 Oilatum Plus is an excellent bath emollient.
 Aveeno is an oatmeal based emollient for very dry skin while Balneum is Soya oil based.
-Creams are water based and tend to have preservatives added whereas ointments don’t.
+As a general rule, all creams are water based and therefore tend to have excipients and preservatives added whereas ointments don’t require preservatives.
+Arachis Oil derived from peanuts is occasionally used in emollients and may lead to peanut sensitisation.

 Steroid Creams (do not be afraid to use to clear eczema)

 Steroids produce rapid relief of acute eczema and should be used for short periods of 5 to 7 days to settle eczema flare-ups.
 They may also be applied for longer periods when diluted 50:50 in an emollient; in which case treatment can be tapered off over a longer period.
 However, long-term use of concentrated steroids may lead to thinning of the skin.
 Some of the newer steroid preparations have a much better safety profile.
+Hydrocortisone 1% is a mild steroid and usually suitable for use on the face to treat eczema, while body eczema usually requires more potent steroid creams such as mometasone, fluticasone and betamethasone and the most potent topical steroid clobetasol should only be used on the hands and feet.
 Steroid tablets or injections are very rarely, if ever, used in eczema because of their systemic side effects such as stunting growth, eye cataracts and hormonal effects.

 Wet Wraps (if all else fails)